Braintum/ultimate-faq-solution/readme.txt

 14. AI content generation: Instantly generate suggested answers for your FAQs using AI, streamlining the process of creating accurate and helpful responses.

 == Changelog ==

+=1.7.0=
+* 🛠 Composer dependencies updated for improved stability.
+* ➕ Added `exclude_items` parameter to FAQ Group shortcode for more flexible FAQ display.
+* 🖼️ Fixed issue with self-hosted video embeds in FAQ answers.

 =1.6.9=
 * 🛒 Fixed broken FAQ styles on WooCommerce product pages for a more consistent appearance.